Fractional-Step Runge--Kutta Methods: Representation and Linear Stability Analysis: Conclusions and future work

 \section{Conclusions and future work}

 We have shown how FSRK methods can be systematically represented using Butcher tableaux within the framework of GARK methods.
 This representation allows us to immediately study their stability properties using an established framework and has further allowed us to provide an informative interpretation of the stability function of an FSRK method in terms of the splitting coefficients, the choice of ordering of the operators, and the underlying RK sub-integrators.
-These tools enable a systematic explanation and understanding of common observations of FSRK methods in the literature that have only been given as special cases.
+These tools enable a systematic explanation and understanding of common observations of FSRK methods in the literature that have hitherto only been given as special cases.
 In particular, we are able to more clearly understand the role of negative splitting coefficients in the overall stability of an FSRK method.
-The analysis presented in this paper also provide a unified means to develop new OS methods favourable properties.
-These methods are described elsewhere.
+The analysis presented in this paper also provides a unified means to develop new OS methods favourable properties.
+The development of such methods is the subject of future work.